A sprinting workout is not flashy, but it is extremely potent.

 For the lifter looking to prioritize lifting, his or her sprinting sessions would be used as post-workout conditioning.

-For the lifter looking to prioritize sprint performance there less lifting volume because the priority is the sprinting workout.
+For the lifter looking to prioritize sprint performance there is less lifting volume because the priority is the sprinting workout.

 Sprinting is not easy, but nothing worth anything in life is.
 Add sprinting to your workout program so that you can start to unleash your inner greatness today.